guettli/IUA/README.md

 My first step was okay for Bob: Create a page where every employee can read about the cool new tool.
 But he does not like the second step.
 Why?

-Inspired by the book [Brave New Work](https://www.bravenewwork.com/) by Aaron Dignan I realized: Org-Charts and "Responsibilities" are less important today.
+Inspired by the book [Brave New Work](https://www.bravenewwork.com/) by Aaron Dignan I realized: Org-Charts and official "Responsibilities" are less important today.

 "You are responsible for xyz" is roughly the same as "You are to blame if something goes wrong."

 There are different kinds of people.
 Some are brave super-heroes.
 And most are not.
 That's ok.
 I am not a brave super-hero, too.
-I don't want to be the one to blame.
+I don't want to be the one to blame, although I like to build stuff which makes customers or colleagues happy.

 Bob created something new because it was useful.
 He wanted to solve something which helps now and today.
 He does not want to be the one to blame if this does not work two years later.
 That's understandable.